-The fully completed Nomination Form must be submitted via the online form with all supporting documentation (including reference letters) by Tuesday, January 31, 2023.
-Any supporting documentation can also be emailed to the AWF PEAK Director of Nominations, Olivia Hornby at olivia.s.hornby@gmail.com.
+The fully completed Nomination Form must be submitted via the online form with all supporting documentation (including reference letters) by Friday, December 15, 2023.
+Supporting documents should be attached to the online submission.

 Judging and Evaluation Process

 All complete and eligible Nominations are forwarded to an independent judging panel composed of finance professionals at various stages of their careers.
 The judging panel will be chaired by the AWF PEAK Director of Nominations.
 The AWF reserves the right to move Nominees into another PEAK Award category if it is deemed suitable.